the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - As mentioned above, Electing Leaders now belongs to this faction.
 However, its Production cost has been doubled.
 - Tactics Center is moved to Munitions so it remains available to them at the start of the game, and it now costs 100 Production.
 - New UU: Sentinel Missile (replaces Nuclear Missile, 15% cheaper to build, +2 Range)
-- New UB: Arsenal of Liberty (replaces Armaments Production Line, 60% cheaper to build, adds an extra +1 Unit Supply, but requires a Power surplus for both the provided Weapons and the extra Production speed towards Personnel units, and still consumes Power to build)
+- New UB: Arsenal of Liberty (replaces Armaments Production Line, 30% cheaper to build, adds an extra +1 Unit Supply, no Power requirements for effects beyond the Power consumed to build)

 #### Proklyatyye
 - Sarcophagus buffed to +2 Production.